Bilingual/ESL Education, Minor

 The Bilingual/ESL Education minor prepares future educators to improve student learning with children and families who have a first language other than English.
 The minor leads to either a bilingual or ESL endorsement on an Illinois Professional Educator License.

-To earn the bilingual endorsement, teacher candidates must pass a state language exam in addition to successfully completing the courses in the minor.
+To earn the bilingual endorsement, teacher candidates must pass a state language exam and successfully complete the courses in the minor.

 In addition, all students completing the Bilingual/ESL minor must complete 100 clinical hours of observation and practice teaching in classrooms serving English-language learners.

 At least four of the courses, or 12 credit hours, must be taken at Roosevelt University.
 All courses must be passed with grades of C- or higher and a minimum 2.0 overall GPA.